Making a Custom OFDM Measurement Using legacy Resource Interface = Type1 associated API properties

 In the following example, the first I-Q pair is read as 1.47 + j1.47, and refers to the first preamble subcarrier designated by the Resource Map file in Figure 2, i.e. the third subcarrier in the first symbol.
 Based on these I-Q values, the analyzer expects this preamble subcarrier to have a magnitude of 2.03 and phase of 45 degrees, relative to the constellation reference power.

-The Pilot I-Q file provide the ideal I-Q locations for each known pilot (resource type = 1) shown in the Resource Map file.
+The Pilot I-Q file provides the ideal (reference) I-Q locations for each known pilot (resource type = 1) shown in the Resource Map file.
 The quantity of values in this file is thus equal to twice the number of pilots defined in the Resource Map.

 Unknown pilots: